Agent+P: Guiding UI Agents via Symbolic Planning: Background and Motivation

 \begin{definition}[Widget, Action] \emph{A} widget, \emph{denoted as $w$, is a basic interactive element on a UI screen.
 An} action, \emph{denoted as $a$, is a 2-tuple $a=(w, e)$, where $w$ is a widget, $e$ is the user event (e.g., \texttt{click}, \texttt{input}).} \end{definition}

-Following existing UI agents that represent a UI as a sequence of widgets and supported actions~\cite{androidworldleaderboard,ye2025mobile,dai2025advancing,li2025mobileuse}, we define the UI state (shortened as UI) as follows: \begin{definition}[UI] \emph{A} UI, \emph{denoted as $u$, is an n-tuple of all unique actions available on the screen, $u=(a_1, a_2, \ldots, a_n)$, where $n$ is the total number of available actions.} \end{definition} This definition is sufficient to represent UI transitions while avoiding state explosion~\cite{valmari1996state}.
+Following existing UI agents that represent a UI as a sequence of widgets and supported actions~\cite{androidworldleaderboard,ye2025mobile,dai2025advancing,li2025mobileuse}, we define the UI state (shortened as UI) as follows: \begin{definition}[UI] \emph{A} UI, \emph{denoted as $u$, is an n-tuple of all unique actions available on the screen, $u=(a_1, a_2, \ldots, a_n)$, where $n$ is the total number of available actions.} \end{definition} This level of abstraction is sufficient to represent UI transitions while avoiding state explosion~\cite{valmari1996state}.

 \begin{definition}[UI Transition Graph] A UTG for an app is a directed graph $G = (\mathcal{U}, \mathcal{T}, \epsilon)$ that models the transition structure of the app. \end{definition}

 \begin{itemize}[noitemsep, topsep=1pt, partopsep=1pt, leftmargin=*] \item $\mathcal{U}$ is a finite set of nodes, where each node $u \in \mathcal{U}$ represents a UI $u$ in the app. \item $\mathcal{T} \subseteq \mathcal{U} \times \mathcal{U}$ is a set of directed edges.
 An edge $(u_i, u_j) \in \mathcal{T}$ represents a transition from UI $u_i$ to UI $u_j$. \item $\epsilon : \mathcal{T} \rightarrow \mathcal{A}$ is an edge-labeling function.
 It maps each transition $(u_i, u_j)$ to the action $a = (w, e)$ that triggers it, where the widget $w$ is an element of the source UI $u_i$. \end{itemize}